Unlocking the Benefits Of Summer Reading

 Real Talk: Working Within Your Contract Hours

-Holly BlackBlog, Reflect Better, Self Care Better, Teach Happier
+Holly BlackBlog, Reflect Better, Self-Care, Teach Happier

 TL;DR: The article challenges the notion that teachers should work long hours and prioritize their job above all else.
 It is important to set boundaries and respect contract hours.
 This post provides guidance on optimizing time and avoiding burnout in the education field.
 This post is a follow-up to my first, How to Be a Great Teacher Without Losing Yourself. … Read More